kign/c4wa/etc/doc/language.md

 they are _inline_ functions).
 There is a full list further down in the documentation.

-**Built-in libraries**, on the other hand, are separate pieces of functionality that could be optionally added to the generated files.
+**Built-in libraries**, on the other hand, are separate pieces of functionality that could be optionally added to the generated WAT.
 They don't become available unless explicitly "linked" with `-l<library name>` command line option.
 Technically, "linking" with such library is functionally equivalent to adding additional source files to compile, except these source files are embedded into JAR.

 Note that functions provided by libraries _still need to be declared_ as `extern` before usage; built-in functions, on the other hand, do not need to be declared.

-To note, by default with one very small exception (which is built-in functions `min` and `max` when applied to integers), `c4wa` does not add any "library" functionality to generated WAT files; you would only get whatever functions are in your source and nothing more.
+To note, by default with one very small exception (built-in functions `min` and `max` when applied to integers), `c4wa` does not embed any "library" functionality to generated WAT; you would only get whatever functions are in your source and nothing else.
 On the other hand, incorporating a built-in library, for example for memory management, could add noticeable amount of additional library code.

 ## Import and export